Guide-Analytics/question_extraction/README.md

     * Their model has an F1 score of around 70-75%
 * Similar questions
     * Looking at common themes of questions could help generate insight without looking through many questions
-    * Duan et al. describe a machine learnin
+    * Duan et al. describe a machine learning model that is intended for use in suggesting similar questions on Q&A forums: Duan, Huizhong, et al. "Searching questions by identifying question topic and question focus."
+Proceedings of Acl-08: HLT.
+2008.
+    * While this model is intended to assign similarity scores of many questions to a particular question, it may be able to be used to create similar classes of questions